 When engaging with members of Congress, it is useful to have some understanding of congressional committees, including if your members serve on a committee with jurisdiction over public health issues.
 Congressional committees consider bills, monitor issues, and oversee governmental operations within their jurisdiction.
 Committees allow members of Congress to divide their work among smaller groups and specialize in certain issue areas.
 Congressional committees select proposed legislation for further consideration and hold public hearings to investigate issues and oversee federal programs.
 Authorizing committees propose bills to establish, continue, or modify programs or agencies.
-The House and Senate Appropriations Committees are responsible for crafting annual spending bills.
-The below committees are important for public health investment:
+The House and Senate Appropriations Committees are responsible for crafting annual spending bills to fund the activities of those programs or agencies.